Tom Pollock: Career

 Pollock was a member of the board of directors of MCA INC. and its affiliate Cineplex-Odeon Corporation.
 He played a key role in the creation of United Cinemas International (UCI), a joint venture with Paramount Pictures, which has become the largest exhibitor outside North America, with nearly 700 multiplex screens.
 He also formed Gramercy Pictures, now known as Focus Features, with PolyGram in 1992.
 During his tenure as vice chairman, Pollock also forged MCA's alliance with DreamWorks SKG and the interactive arcade venture GameWorks among Sega, DreamWorks and MCA.

 In 1995, following the sale of MCA to the Seagram Co, Pollock became vice chairman of MCA/Universal Studios.
 He resigned from this position in March 1996, after serving as the entertainment company's top film executive for nine years.
 Following his resignation, Pollock taught in the Film Studies Program at the University of California, Santa Barbara; and the Pollock family endorsed the Pollock Theater at UCSB, a state-of-the-art screening venue that moderates discussions with filmmakers, critics, and scholars.

 In the meantime, Pollock also returned to AFI as a member of its board of trustees.
 He became chairman of the board in 1996; and during his tenure, AFI produced its 100 Years...100 Movies TV show and started the AFI Awards.
 He served as vice chairman of the AFI Board of directors and as chair of the AFI Awards film jury.

-In 1998, Pollock – together with director/producer Ivan Reitman – founded The Montecito Picture Company, which has produced – among others – Road Trip; Old School; Disturbia; the Academy Award Best Picture Nominee Up in the Air; I Love You, Man; Chloe; No Strings Attached; Hitchcock; Draft Day; Baywatch; and Father Figures.
+In 1998, Pollock – together with director/producer Ivan Reitman – founded The Montecito Picture Company, as a reinvention of Reitman's Northern Lights Entertainment, who had a contract with Pollock, which has produced – among others – Road Trip; Old School; Disturbia; the Academy Award Best Picture Nominee Up in the Air; I Love You, Man; Chloe; No Strings Attached; Hitchcock; Draft Day; Baywatch; and Father Figures.
 He was also an executive producer on Sony's Ghostbusters: Answer the Call and Ghostbusters: Afterlife.